conduktor/conduktor-docs/docs/platform/guides/self-service.md

 ## Application Team Resources
-When Application & Application Instance are defined, Application Teams can now organize and structure their application as they see fit.
+Once an Application & Application Instance are defined, Application Teams can now organize and structure their application as they see fit.
-There are 2 groups of resources where Application Teams are given autonomy:
+There are two groups of resources where Application Teams are given autonomy:
-- **Kafka-related** `Topic`, `Subject`, `Connector`, `ApplicationInstancePermission` resources.
+- **Kafka-related** resources, `Topic`, `Subject`, `Connector`, `ApplicationInstancePermission`.
 - **Console-related** resources, in particular `ApplicationGroup`, allowing them to define internally who can do what within their Team.

 ### Kafka resources